umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/README.md

 `Returns: HTML`

 {% hint style="warning" %}
-In Umbraco 15 the Rich Text Editor has gotten an alternative that introduces Tiptap as a new property editor UI.
+In Umbraco 15, the Rich Text Editor has gotten an alternative that introduces Tiptap as the new default property editor UI.

-This article will evolve as more features are added to the implementation in the coming versions of Umbraco CMS.
+You can continue to use the [TinyMCE UI for the Rich Text Editor](../rich-text-editor-tinymce/README.md).
+This UI will be removed in Umbraco 16.

+#### Current limitations

+The Tiptap UI currently does not support using custom styles for your rich text.
 {% endhint %}

 The Rich Text Editor (RTE) Tiptap property editor is based on Tiptap and is highly configurable.
 Dependening on the configuration set up, it gives your editors a lot of flexibility when working with content.